Kansas City vs New York City

 Which city has higher STR taxes — Kansas City or New York City?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while New York City charges 5.875% hotel room occupancy tax + state/city sales tax.
-Compare the full breakdown in the table above.
+Notably, New York City benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?